apel/ssm/README.md

 The python stomp library (N.B. versions 3.1.1 and above are currently supported)
 * `yum install stomppy`

+The Python AMS library.
+See here for details on obtaining an RPM: https://github.com/ARGOeu/argo-ams-library/

 The python daemon library (N.B. only versions below 2.2.0 are currently supported)
 * `yum install python-daemon`